to select ↑↓ to navigate

 3. Advance and Pre Payment

-Whenever a borrower makes an Advance/Pre-payment the loan is rescheduled and a new repayment schedule is generated based on the type of payment.
+Whenever a borrower makes an Advance/Pre-payment, the loan is rescheduled and a new repayment schedule is generated based on the type of payment.

 • Advance Payment